tamaykut/outer-edge-la-2023/README.md

 ## To Work on

-The ability to wrap the native token seemlessly to the wrapped streaming token asset The abilyt for users to "OPT IN"
+The ability to wrap the native token seemlessly to the wrapped streaming token asset The ability for users to "OPT IN"
+Instant payment rewarded for every second of ad content watched, instead of ongoing money stream